taciogt/medium-examples/wip-go-data-pipelines/post.md

 ### Data Pipe

-The data pipe itself is a stream of data that _returns_ an unbounded list of items.
+The data pipe itself is a stream of data that _returns_ an **unbounded** list of items.
 The quantity of items is not known and shouldn't matter, so an important characteristic of this structure is that it shouldn't rely on holding all possible items in memory at the same moment.

 Different languages provide different structures for that, and the idiomatic way for doing something like that in Go is a simple channel like `chan int`.
 And to follow the patterns for error handling in the language, would be natural to pair this channel with a `chan error`.

 There isn't so much caveats when looking into the data pipes on isolation.
-It is just a simple language construct for sharing memory.
+It is just a simple language construct for sharing memory in concurrent code execution.
 The language shines when connecting the data source with the pipes to allow decoupled consuming later on.

 ### Pipeline

-Pipeline is a function responsible for creating the pipeline and connecting the information from data source to the pipeline.
+Pipeline is a function responsible for creating the data pipe and connecting the information from data source to the pipeline.
 It organizes all data production by connecting all moving parts on that side.

 [//]: # (```go)